 Mike Tork is an active member of Veterans For Peace and helps organize rallies and many direct actions on the East Coast.
 Mike is currently the liaison between SOAW and VFP.

 Mike is on the Board of Directors, and Treasurer, of Centro de Intercambio y Solidaridad (CIS), a non-profit in El Salvador.
 Over the last 12 years Mike has made many trips to El Salvador as an Election Observer, Delegation Member, and Work Brigade participant.
-Mike has many friends in El Salvador and has helped raise money for the construction of dignified homes and schools.

 Born in Nicaragua and grew up in both Nicaragua and Guatemala, from a young age, she has been committed to political action on behalf of the excluded by serving the poor and underprivileged.
 Her own mixed background – Nicaraguan Miskito Indian and white North American – has allowed her to commit to the long-term struggle for social justice, challenging unfair economic and criminal systems that affect the immigrant communities.
 She also has a keen understanding of the intersecting patterns of exclusion along dimensions of race, ethnicity, language, gender, immigration-status, and class.
 Rebeca has served as a translator and interpreter providing humane and culturally aware services to people in need.
 Rebeca has been an active member of the Louisiana Language Access Coalition.
 She currently lives in Denver, Colorado, where she serves as the director of the Denver Justice and Peace Committee, a grassroots organization that advocates and educates for human rights in Latin America.